Great Bear Rainforest

 Putting an end to the trophy hunting of grizzly bears

 Many of you will be shocked to learn that trophy hunting of grizzly bears still occurs in the Great Bear Rainforest, including some areas where commercial bear viewing is being conducted.
 Personal views of hunting for trophies aside, there is an obvious and unacceptable ethical dilemma in hunting a bear that has been viewed by bear viewers and has developed the trust you will see in some of the bears we regularly view.
 As bear viewers we must accept responsibility for the trust these bears have placed in humans and work to assure their safety.
-The bear viewing industry has grown over the last few decades to the point where it is economically much larger that bear hunting industry on the coast.
+The bear viewing industry has grown over the last few decades to the point where it is economically much larger than bear hunting industry on the coast.
 Additionally a recent public opinion survey of BC residents showed 78% oppose trophy hunting of bears.
 Yet the bear hunt goes on sanctioned by the British Columbia government.

 We are a founding member of the Commercial Bear Viewing Association of BC, which was formed to promote sustainable bear viewing on the coast.
 One of the CBVA goals is to end the trophy hunting of grizzly bears.
 We support Pacific Wild’s current campaign to stop the hunt and ask that you investigate their website Pacific Wild.
 We need your support now on this issue.
 Pacific Wild’s website contains numerous suggestions on ways you can help to protect our bears from trophy hunting.
 Time is of essence as we face a provincial election in early May.
 It is obvious the government is out of real reasons to stop the hunt and if we can get the silent majority that oppose to the hunt to speak up, then stopping the hunt in the Great Bear Rainforest should be a no-brainer.